Native Americans built palisades to protect towns in Tidewater Virginia

 The incentive to work fast was obvious.
 Six or seven times during the construction, the Paspahegh lay in ambush.
 They managed to wound several colonists, one of whom died.2

-George Percy reported that construction of Virginia's first substantial military fortification was completed at Jamestown within three weeks.
+George Percy reported that construction of Virginia's first substantial military fortification was completed within three weeks.
 It was based on a European design:3

 the English brought cannon to Virginia because they feared an attack by a Spanish ship, and the weapons did provide necessary protection against Native Americans